-Do you want to improve your drawing skills?
+Do you want to improve your drawing skill?

-Are you desperate to take your drawing skills to the next level?
+Are you desperate to take your drawing to the next level?

-You’ve come to the right place!
-Within this blog post you will discover my number 1 golden tip that has helped transform my drawing skills and take it to the next level.
-This blog post is aimed at any drawing ability; so if you’re a complete beginner, intermediate or professional, I’m positive this blog post can help you!
+Well lucky for you, you’ve come to the right place!
+Within this blog post you’ll discover my golden tip that has transform my drawing skill.
+Aimed at any drawing ability, this article can help you if you’re a beginner or even a professional.
 There’s no time to waste so let’s get into it!

 A Bit Of Background To Start

-For a number of years, I drew daily and practiced painting at least twice a week.
-This was a great habit, and it improved my skill exponentially.
-I learnt a lot about drawing during this daily practice, and spent countless hours drawing in my sketchbook and beyond.
+For years, I drew daily and practiced painting at least twice a week.
+This was a great habit, and it improved my skill.
+I spent countless hours learning my craft during this daily practice.

-I stayed in my comfort zone (not the dreaded comfort zone I hear you say!), drew the things that I know I’m strong at, and didn’t really venture into my weaknesses.
+I stayed in my comfort zone (big trouble), drew the things that I knew I’m strong at, and didn’t really venture into my weaknesses.

 I focused on drawing the things that come easiest to me, going against this brilliant quote by Dorian Iten: